AhsanSN/Compendium-for-Games/README.md

 # Compendium-for-Games
 A SEGA type compendium where people can play game of their choice.
 The compendium contains many games and contains the feature to add new games - locally as well as globally to the server.
-It can also download new games from the our cloud.
+It can also download new games from our cloud.
 The uploading of a game to the cloud through the software is managed by us to prevent uploading of infectious executable files.

 Built on NodeJS using Electron.

-## Collaborators
+## Made by

 1) Syed Ahsan Ahmed
 2) Minhaj Ahmed Moin